Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 1. **End User**: The ultimate users of database who can view and access the data
 2. **Database Designers**: DBD have privilege of defining and creating the database and the users who lets DBDs or authorizes DBDs to define and create the database are called DBAs.
 3. **Database Administrators**: DBAs are sole custodian of entire database who are resopnsible for managing the databases, including database security, access control, backup and disaster recovery.
-4. **Application Developers**: Developers are the users who build the front-end applications.
+4. **Application Developers or Software Developers**: Developers are the users who build the front-end applications.

 ***
-1. Types of Operators:
+1. **Types of Operators**:

 a. **Arithmetic Operators**: The arithmetic operators can perform arithmetical operation on numeric operands that are involved.
 These are the operators that we use in the Select Clause with the attributes.
 Ex. +, -, *, /